TRICKY WOMEN/TRICKY REALITIES since 2001

 Tricky Women/Tricky Realities is a statement:

-Tricky Women/Tricky Realities is the world’s first and only festival of animated film dedicated specifically to animation by women*.
+Tricky Women/Tricky Realities is the world’s first and only festival of animated film dedicated specifically to animation by women and/or genderqueer artists.

 From gender equality to digitalization, from human rights to the working world to social, economic and ecological questions – for twenty years, Tricky Women/Tricky Realities has been exploring social and political issues from a feminist and artistic perspective and offering new ways of highlighting social inequalities.